makersquare/student-boxen/README.md

 echo 'source /opt/boxen/env.sh' >> ~/.zshrc
 ```

 Questions/comments/concerns?
 Grab an instructor and let us know!
-If you're not behind the Big Blue Doors, just email mike or matt [at] themakersquare.com and we'll get you squared away.
+If you're not behind the Big Blue Doors, just email mike or casey [at] themakersquare.com and we'll get you squared away.